lyrana/MSIgnite2019TSIHOL/README.md

 ![Edit Instance Fields](media/editInstanceFields.PNG)
 Click "Save"

 6. Navigate back to the Analyze tab, and change from heat map back to a line chart.
-In the hierachy pane, you should now find your tracking device in the Delivery Routes hierachy under the Redmond-Seattle route, associtated to the correct parcel.
+In the hierarchy pane, you should now find your tracking device in the Delivery Routes hierarchy under the Redmond-Seattle route, associated  to the correct parcel.

 # TODO: narration to change segments to detection anomaly portion.
 This has already been briefly introduced, see line 104